-Tadom Hill Resort, one of the most gorgeous Banting attractions provides you with a refuge from the bustling city life, with all sorts of accommodation for all budgets and an extensive range of activities to do in your spare time.
-This bamboo-inspired resort hinges on combining comfort and nature, so most of the accommodation is motivated by the traditional living culture of the locals.
+Tadom Hill Resort, one of the most gorgeous Banting attractions, provides you with a refuge from the bustling city life with all sorts of accommodation for all budgets and an extensive range of activities to do in your spare time.
+This bamboo-inspired resort hinges on combining comfort and nature, so most of the accommodation is influenced by the traditional living culture of the locals.

 Additionally, if you have young children with you, a rustic playground is built to cater to this group so they don’t miss out on having fun.